SwayLtd/Sway-App/README.md

 ### Last Updates

+- Add formatShortDate function and update artist item widget to use short date format
 - Make eventEnd nullable and add clear button for end time in artist assignment
 - Add clear button to End Date & Time fields in event creation and editing screens
 - Implement FCM token update logic in AuthStateManager and NotificationService